Optimize Amazon Redshift Performance: 5 Top Tips

-Top 5 tips to Improve Amazon Redshift Performance
+5 top tips to optimize Amazon Redshift performance

-Make use of Filter Components to add WHERE clauses which further reduce the amount of data.
+Make use of Filter Components to add WHERE clauses, which further reduce the amount of data being queried.
 Using a WHERE clause based on the primary sort column of the largest table will help minimize scanning time.

 Matillion ETL for Amazon Redshift allows the user to specify the distribution style and sort key on components that create tables.
-Selecting the wrong distribution style can have a big impact on performance by forcing Amazon Redshift to move data unnecessarily between nodes when joining tables.
+Selecting the wrong distribution style can have a significant impact on performance, as it may result in distributing or broadcasting the data across Amazon Redshift compute nodes when joining tables.